arackcheev/master/servicenodeSETUP.md

    * Take note of these generated outputs as they will be needed in the configuration files

-* Whichever wallet your funds are located in send exactly 5000.00 Block (tBlock if on testnet) to the public address you created on the previous step
+* Whichever wallet your funds are located in send exactly 5000 Block (tBlock if on testnet) to the public address you created on the previous step
-   * The address needs to have EXACTLY 5000.00 Block (tBLock) to work properly
+   * The address needs to have EXACTLY 5000 Block (or tBLock) to work properly

    * When you send the 5000 Block, ensure "Send as zero-fee transaction if possible" is checked off

 ![alt text](https://github.com/Aderks/master/blob/master/pictures/send_5000.PNG "Logo Title Text 1")

-* Wait for the CLIENT computer to receive and confirm the 5000 Block TX
+* Wait for the CLIENT computer to receive the 5000 Block and have at least 15 confirmations on the TX

 * Once the TX is fully confirmed navigate back to: `Tools > Debug console`
    * Type `servicenode ouputs` (This outputs the servicenode TX information needed in the `servicenode.conf`)